Christinaw97/corryvreckan/src/modules/Prealignment/README.md

 * `method`: Specifies which method should be used to compute the translational shifts.
 With the option `mean` the mean of the 1D correlation histogram is used.
 The option `maximum` uses the maximum value of the histogram.
 The option `maximum2d` uses the maximum value of the 2D residual histogram of `Xref-X` and `Yref-Y`.
 This method is an extension of `maximum`.
 With `method` set to `gauss_fit` a Gaussian is fitted and the mean of the fit is used for the translational shift.
 Default is to `mean`.
 * `fit_range_rel`: Parameter to set the fit range of the Gaussian fit if `method` is set to `gauss_fit`.
 The absolute fit range is given by `fit_range_rel` times the spatial resolution of the corresponding detector around the maximum of the 1D correlation histogram.
 The default of the relative fit range is `fit_range_rel` = 500.
 * `range_abs`: Parameter to allow setting up the range in global coordinates in which residuals get plotted (mm, +- around 0).
 Default is `10mm`.
 This needs to be increased for large sensors, where the alignment might be out by well more than 10mm and thus residual plots might be empty in the range +- 10.
-* `nbins_global`: Parameter to allow setting how many bins are used for those correlation histograms.
+* `nbins_global`: Parameter to allow setting how many bins are used for the spatial correlation histograms.
 Default is 1000.
 This might need to be increased or decreased when you set the parameter `range_abs` to something very different from the default.
 * `fixed_planes`: Optional user-defined fixed planes in addition to reference plane.
 When `fixed_planes = detector_name`, the geometry of the selected detector will not be modified.
 * `time_range_abs`: Parameter to allow setting up the range in global coordinates in which residuals get plotted (ns, +- around 0).
 Default is `100ns`.
 This needs to be increased for large time offsets, where the time alignment might be out by more than 100ns and thus residual plots might be empty in the range +- 100.
 * `align_time`: Boolean determining whether the detectors should also be shifted in time for time pre-alignment.
 Defaults to `false`.
+* `time_binning`: Parameter to allow setting up the bin size of time histograms to align with TDC bins.
+Defaults to 1 ns.

 ### Plots Created